 Every strategy and strategic commitment is built on assumptions about how the world works.
 What Brexit has shown us is that leaders must create the capacity to take nothing for granted because circumstances can, literally overnight, change the game, and upend the strategies they have in place.
 And the resulting consequences may take years to resolve.

-Business leaders can’t singlehandedly make the world more stable.
-But they are in a position to anticipate, adapt, maneuver, make decisions, and adjust course as needed to help their organisations become more resilient.
+Business leaders can’t single-handedly make the world more stable.
+But they are in a position to anticipate, adapt, maneuver, make decisions, and adjust course as needed to help their organizations become more resilient.
 They also have scenarios, simulations, and other tools at their disposal to support and accelerate this process.

-Brexit isn’t the first big surprise that organisations have had to manage, and it won’t be the last.
+Brexit isn’t the first big surprise that organizations have had to manage, and it won’t be the last.
 How are you preparing for disruption, wherever it may come from?

 Additional Brexit content